unf6/i/recovery.md

 1. CHANGE YOUR PASSWORD!
 This is the most likely way the attackers got in, and therefore is the best way to kick them out

-1. Check to see if any new email addresses have been added to your account.
+1. Check to see if any new email addresses have been linked to your account (recovery emails, notification emails, etc).
 Attackers can use this to reset your password.

 Now that you have blocked them out, try to undo any damage they have
 done: